Hunt Draw Information

 View draw results, check your bonus points, update your credit card information and apply for hunts issued though the draw system when available.
-Hunters may apply using the online service (when available) or with a paper application.
+Hunters may apply using the application service when it is available.

 The Arizona Game and Fish Department is excited to announce an innovative new program in “PointGuard,” which essentially will provide hunters with peace of mind in knowing that they can surrender their hunt permit-tag for any reason without losing their coveted bonus points.